Netcracker/qubership-pipelines-common-python-library/docs/maven_auth.md

 Authorization is required when accessing private repositories, and the same username/token pair could be used in Maven or Gradle

+There's also now another way of working with Maven and Generic repositories - `ArtifactFinder` client, that supports plug-ins for different providers, and separate Cloud Authentication/Credentials abstraction.

 ### JFrog Artifactory